frankbraun/gocheck/README.md

 ### Integration into Travis

-A typical `.travis.yml` file for gocheck looks like this:
+A typical `.travis.yml` file for gocheck integration into Travis looks like this:

 ```
 language: go